Supporting Library Membership Program

 • share expertise and resources in order to better support, together, a transformative academic publishing landscape centered on OA books in the Humanities & Social Sciences.

 Punctum is a signatory, along with ScholarLed, of the Invest in Open Infrastructure initiative, launched by SPARC and other OA organizations to “enable durable, scalable, and long-lasting open scientific and scholarly infrastructure to emerge, thrive, and deliver its benefits on a global scale.”
 In 2021, Punctum signed the Metadata2020 Pledge in which we promise to be “an advocate for richer, connected, and reusable open metadata.”
-In addition to working directly with UCSB Library, and its trusted platforms, we play leadership roles in ScholarLed (a consortium of born OA presses dedicated to non-competitive collaboration), the RadicalOA Collective, COPIM (Community Led Open Infrastructures for Monographs), Open Book Futures, and the Open Access Scholarly Publishing Association (OASPA).
+We play leadership roles in ScholarLed (a consortium of born OA presses dedicated to non-competitive collaboration), the RadicalOA Collective, and the Open Access Scholarly Publishing Association (OASPA).
 We were founding project leaders for the COPIM project, where we built open infrastructures for OA books that can’t be privatized and which allow a wide variety of publishers, librarians, and technology experts to partner, non-competitively, with each other to build more durable and networked architecture for OA books (all of the open documentation of the COPIM project can be found here).
-When libraries support Punctum, they aren’t just helping to support the operations of one OA press — they are also supporting our continuing, collaborative work on open infrastructures in the larger landscape of scholarly communications.
+When libraries support Punctum, they aren’t just helping to support the operations of one OA press — they are also supporting our continuing, collaborative work on open infrastructure in the larger landscape of scholarly communications.

 Why Library Support Matters

-When university libraries support Punctum on a revolving annual basis (see Pricing Schedule below), they not only get specific things that are highly meaningful to libraries (such as catalog records, usage stats, cross-referenced metadata, and the like), but they also help support the operations of a press that shares values with the research library community and wants to work in direct relationships with librarians and other knowledge workers in order to ensure its catalog is fully legible and integrated into global knowledge systems valued by librarians and other research-intensive organizations, including digital learning environments, while also ensuring its books are available to a global readership without economic or other barriers.
-In addition, by supporting Punctum, libraries also invest in a more diverse, equitable, scholar-led, community-owned, and not-for-profit publishing ecosystem that we believe is crucial for the cultivation of more creative and diverse modes and forms of scholarship and their open dissemination and preservation as public knowledge.
+When university libraries support Punctum on a revolving annual basis (see Pricing Schedule below), they not only get specific things that are highly meaningful to libraries (such as catalog records, usage stats, high quality metadata, and the like), but they also help support the operations of a press that shares values with the research library community and wants to work in direct relationships with librarians and other knowledge workers in order to ensure its catalog is fully legible and integrated into global knowledge systems valued by librarians and other research-intensive organizations, including digital learning environments, while also ensuring its books are available to a global readership without economic, technical, or other barriers.
+In addition, by supporting Punctum, libraries also invest in a more diverse, equitable, community-owned, and not-for-profit publishing ecosystem that we believe is crucial for the cultivation of more creative and diverse modes and forms of scholarship and their open dissemination and preservation as public knowledge.
 Libraries can also be assured that they are investing in a press that has established its role as a transformative collaborator and leader in the larger scholarly communications landscape.
 Finally, the Supporting Library Membership Program adopts a consortial funding model whereby small annual contributions sourced from a network of libraries across the world form a low risk and robust revenue pool that enables an extremely cost-effective method for funding OA books in which no single institution bears a disproportionate cost, and each institution determines for itself what is an appropriate level of support (more on which below).

 What Library Membership Enables